HicaroD/FindWord/README.md

 # FindWord
-A simple CLI for finding the translation or meaning of a word.
+A simple CLI for finding the meaning of a word.

 ## Summary
 - [Features](#features)